learn-co-curriculum/react-hooks-practice-animal-shelter/README.md

   - If the `type` is `'all'`, send a request to `/api/pets`
   - If the `type` is `'cat'`, send a request to `/api/pets?type=cat`.
 Do the same thing for `dog` and `micropig`.
+  - The pet data received will include information on individual pets and their adoption status.

-  - Finally set `<App/>`'s `state.pets` with the results of your fetch request so you can pass the pet data down as props to `<PetBrowser />`
+4. Finally set `<App/>`'s `state.pets` with the results of your fetch request so you can pass the pet data down as props to `<PetBrowser />`

   - **Even though we're using `fetch` here, its responses have been mocked in order to make the tests work properly.
 That means it's important to use the _exact_ URLs as described above, or your tests will fail!**

-  - The pet data received should include information on individual pets and their adoption status.

 ### `Filters`